Mulders95/Predicting_Stroke_and_Heart_Disease/README.md

     - The dataset suggests that men have a higher likelihood of developing heart disease compared to women.
     - A Chi-square test of independence (p = 0.0000) indicates an association between gender and heart disease at the 5% significance level.

-2. Stroke Risk (Stroke and/or Hypertension) is Significantly Associatied with Heart Disease
+2. Stroke Risk (Stroke or Hypertension) is Significantly Associatied with Heart Disease
-    - Individuals with stoke risk (had a stroke and/or have hypertension) are more likely to have experienced heart disease.
+    - Individuals with stoke risk (had a stroke or have hypertension) are more likely to have experienced heart disease.
     - A Chi-square test of independence (p = 0.000) confirms a significant relationship between stroke risk and heart disease at the 5% significance level.

 3. Work Type is Associatied with Heart Disease